OkicB/OkicB/README.md

 ## Meet me

-- 🔭 I am currently working on: Social Media in React
+- 🔭 I am currently working on: Social Media project in React
 - 🌱 I am currently learning: Javascript, React, Node
 - 👯 I am looking to collaborate with anyone who would like to collaborate with me 🤣
 - 🥅 2021 Goals: Work on more demanding projects and help other beginners to succeed